Updated: April 2026

 What the Numbers Look Like in Practice

 The GTA vs St Catharines cost of living comparison is best understood through a real monthly budget rather than abstract percentages.
-Here is an illustrative comparison for a homeowner couple moving from a detached home in Mississauga to a comparable detached home in St. Catharines.
+Here is an illustrative monthly budget comparison for a homeowner couple moving from a detached home in Mississauga to a comparable detached home in St Catharines.

 From Our Experience